Routes along Seattle's completed waterfront

-The Alaskan Way Viaduct Replacement Program will transform how drivers use SR 99 to travel through Seattle.
-The new SR 99 tunnel is designed to work in conjunction with a new Alaskan Way surface street that will be built in the footprint of the to-be-removed viaduct.
+Projects led by WSDOT and the City of Seattle are together transforming how drivers use SR 99 to travel to and through Seattle.
+The new SR 99 tunnel is designed to work in conjunction with a new Alaskan Way surface street that the City of Seattle is building along the waterfront in the footprint of the demolished viaduct.

-The SR 99 tunnel will provide a direct route between the stadiums and Seattle Center, and is designed to accommodate the current volume of viaduct traffic that today does not use any of the mid-viaduct ramps.
+The SR 99 tunnel provides a direct route on SR 99 between the stadiums and the Space Needle.
+It is designed to accommodate the percent of viaduct traffic that did not use any of the old mid-viaduct ramps.

-When work is complete, the traffic that today uses the viaduct’s mid-town ramps to enter or leave downtown will instead use the new Alaskan Way surface street.
-A new connection above the railroad tracks at the surface street’s north end will help vehicles connect to Elliott and Western avenues without being blocked by trains.
+When the new Alaskan Way is complete, the vehicles that once used the viaduct’s mid-town ramps to enter or leave downtown can instead use the new Alaskan Way surface street.
+Waterfront Seattle's work includes a road above the waterfront railroad tracks to connect Elliott and Western avenues with Alaskan Way, avoiding a railroad crossing.
 Visit the Waterfront Seattle website for more information about the design of these elements.

-At the tunnel’s north end, three roads currently interrupted by SR 99 (John, Thomas and Harrison streets) will be reconnected, improving east-west connections between South Lake Union and Uptown.
+At the tunnel’s north end, three roads long interrupted by SR 99 (John, Thomas and Harrison streets) will be reconnected, improving east-west connections between South Lake Union and Uptown.

-These new route options will make some current trips shorter and other trips a little longer, while improving safety for the travelling public by replacing the viaduct with a tunnel built to modern safety and earthquake standards.
+These new route options will make some current trips shorter and other trips a little longer, while improving safety for the travelling public by replacing the viaduct and Battery Street Tunnel with a new tunnel built to modern safety and earthquake standards.